skydoves/landscapist/README.md

   imageModel = imageUrl,
   // Crop, Fit, Inside, FillHeight, FillWidth, None contentScale = ContentScale.Crop,
+  // shows an image with a circular revealed animation. circularRevealedEnabled = true,
   // shows a placeholder imageAsset when loading. placeHolder = imageResource(R.drawable.placeholder),
   // shows an error imageAsset when the request failed.